-Norman Conquest brought to England in 1066.
+Molswithay is one of the thousands of new names that the Norman Conquest brought to England in 1066.
 The Molswithay family lived in a place named Molesworth in Cambridgeshire or a place named Mouldsworth in Cheshire.
 The place-name Molesworth is derived from the Old English word Mulesword, which is composed of the elements mul, which means mule, and word, which means enclosure.
 The place-name Mouldsworth is derived from the Old English words molda, which means the crown of the head or top of the hill, and word, which again means enclosure.
-CITATION[CLOSE]

 Early Origins of the Molswithay family